 As a business grows, so does its need for an effective system to manage its product and workers.
-Finding the right warehouse management system to help improve efficiency and keep everyone up to date can help lessen the chance of errors.
+Finding the right warehouse management system can bring many benefits.
+For example, a WMS can help improve efficiency and keep everyone up to date to help lessen the chance of errors.
 Read on for tips on how to choose a warehouse management system.

 Why get a Warehouse Management System (WMS)?

-The benefits of a WMS system are numerous.
-The right solution can give insights to inventory location and value, eliminate inefficiencies, and automate data collection.
-Getting a warehouse management system means easy tracking of product location and stock levels.
-It allows simple understanding of how many workers will be needed to optimize labor costs.
-With a system in place, management can easily see where problems are occurring and resolve them quickly.
+The benefits of a WMS system are many.
+The right solution can give insights to inventory location and value.
+Other benefits include ending inefficiencies and automating data collection.
+A warehouse management system can track product location and stock levels.
+Also, it allows simple understanding of how to optimize labor costs.
+Furthermore, the right system allows senior management to quickly identify and resolve problems.

-Potential benefits automating your warehouse with a WMS include:
+Potential benefits automating your warehouse operation with a WMS include:

 Which system is your best fit?

-With multiple warehouse management systems to choose from it can be a challenge, but understanding what your business does can make it easier.
-For example, having a transportation business means needing a system that tracks cargo locations and quickly billing the right customers.
-Being a food-based business means keeping track of expiration dates and storage conditions.
+With multiple warehouse management systems to choose from it can be a challenge.
+But understanding what your business does can make it easier.
+For example, a transportation business needs a system that tracks cargo locations.
+In contrast, a food-based business requires tracking of expiration dates and storage conditions.
 Spend some time considering what you want—and NEED—from a WMS: What are the pain points in your current process?
-What gaps are there in your ERP?
+What gaps are there in your ERP system?
 Where are the bottlenecks and inefficiencies?
 What industry or customer requirements do you need to meet?

-Before starting down the road to warehouse automation, you’ll need to outline the justification for implementing the WMS.
-Consider potential savings gained from reducing picking errors, streamlining inventory counts, or improved labor, equipment and space utilization.
+Before starting down the road to warehouse automation, you’ll need to justify your WMS purchase.
+Consider potential savings gained from reducing picking errors and streamlining inventory counts.
+Also, effective management of your warehouse can improve labor, equipment and space use.

 How to choose between different systems

-If this is the first warehouse management system your company will be using, finding a solution that can meet your current needs now and scale for future growth may be the best option.
-Also look for a company with a proven track record of helping companies in your industry and an experienced team to help you work through for all the questions that will arise.
+First, consider your growth model.
+It’s important to find a solution that can meet your current needs while allowing for future growth.
+Also, look for a company with a proven track record of helping companies in your industry.
+Finally, an experienced team can help you work through for all the questions that will arise.

-- Development costs – Are there any additional charges for customization above the standard project cost?
+Development costs – Are there any extra charges for customization?
+These would be over and above the standard project cost.

-- On-going Support – What are the various support options and are they charged per incident or by an annual fee?
+On-going Support – What are the various customer support options?
+Are they charged per incident or by an annual fee?

 Successful WMS implementation

-Getting a new system can be perplexing for even the best worker so having access to effective customer service is a must in the beginning.
-Contacting experts on the proper WMS will make it quick and efficient to change over and help keep the software updated for maximum profits.
+Getting a new system can be perplexing even to the most advanced user.
+So, having access to effective customer service is a must in the beginning.
+Be sure to contact an experienced WMS vendor for advice.
 For more tips read Warehouse Management Systems: A Complete Guide.